ThisumiWijesinghe/Pop_Pyramid_Clustering/README.md

 3.Clustering:
 - K-Means : Predefined 4 clusters to group countries with similar demographic patterns.
 - DBSCAN: Unsupervised density-based method to detect natural clusters and outliers without a fixed no of clusters .
-- Spectral Clustering: Graph-based approach to detect non-linear cluster shapes.
+- Spectral Clustering: Graph-based approach to detect non-linear cluster shapes and optimal number of clusters is selected using the eigengap heuristic.

 4.Export & Visualization:
 - PCA scatter plots for each clustering method
 - Average pop pyramid bar plots for each cluster
-- CSV files mapping each country to its cluster for all 3 methods
+- CSV files mapping each country to its cluster for all 3 methods in one file.(all_clustering_results.csv)
+- Text files listing countries under each cluster for K-Means,DBSCAN and Spectral clustering.

 # Clustering Countries by Population Pyramids